Documentary Storytelling. Lifestyle and Corporate.

 Photography and Videography both available for discerning clients seeking authentic documentary and commercial quality.

-My commercial shooting specializes in on-location documentary profiles and corporate projects.
-For example, I spent the summer of 2014 visiting every province and the NWT for the Canadian Cancer Society, undertaking photo-essays of heartening determination for awareness campaigns, informational brochures, and fundraising materials.
+I photographed in every Canadian province and the NWT for the Canadian Cancer Society, crafting photo-essays of heartening determination for awareness campaigns, informational brochures, and fundraising materials.

 Me: The man behind the camera.